 This is a perfect portable heater for tent camping and backpacking due to its size and weight.

 One nice feature of this unit is that it has a large paddle foot base for stability.
 So, for example, if you place this on top of your picnic table, it will not blow away easily.

 The heater uses a standard 1-pound propane cylinder (not included) which can heat up to 2,890 BTUs.
 The heater will run 7-8 hours on low or 3 hours on high and is 8.5 x 10 x 5.25 inches in size.

 The aluminum reflector helps to amplify the heat, and this heater works great in small and medium-sized tents.
 The reflector is covered with a metal safety grid.

 One thing to note is this unit does not have a low oxygen shut-off sensor like other heaters.
 This means if you are camping at a high altitude with thin oxygen, this heater will work where others may not.

 Just remember to use this heater in a well-ventilated tent.
 The only downside to the Texsport heater is that the angle is not adjustable, so it will always be 45 degrees.

-But, if you can live with that, this is a great affordable heater that works.
+But, if you can live with that, this great affordable heater works.

 Great for backpacking